On this page:

 - have normal kidneys and bone density

-Long-term monitoring should include periodic clinical evaluations, annual serum calcium measurements, annual serum creatinine measurements to check kidney function, and bone density measurements every 1 to 2 years.
+Long-term monitoring should include regular doctor visits, a yearly blood test to measure calcium levels and check your kidney function, and a bone density test every 1 to 2 years.

-If the patient and health care provider choose long-term monitoring, the patient should
+If you and your doctor choose long-term monitoring, you should

 - avoid certain diuretics, such as thiazides